-- selecting and developing drug delivery platform technology to deliver the proper dose of drug over the desired period of time; - · determining the appropriate drug dosage for use in the pharmaceutical system; - · developing drug compound formulations that will be tolerated, safe and effective and that will be compatible with the system; - demonstrating the drug formulation will be stable for commercially reasonable time periods; - selecting and developing catheter or other targeting technology, if appropriate, to deliver the drug to a specific location within the body; and - · demonstrating through clinical trials that the drug and system combination is safe and effective in patients for the intended indication.
+- selecting and developing drug delivery platform technology to deliver the proper dose of drug over the desired period of time; - · determining the appropriate drug dosage for use in the pharmaceutical system; - · developing drug compound formulations that will be tolerated, safe and effective and that will be compatible with the system; - · demonstrating the drug formulation will be stable for commercially reasonable time periods; - · demonstrating through clinical trials that the drug and system combination is safe and effective in patients for the intended indication; and - · completing the manufacturing development and scale-up to permit manufacture of the pharmaceutical system in commercial quantities and at acceptable prices.

 The time frame necessary to achieve these developmental milestones for any individual product is long and uncertain, and we may not successfully complete these milestones for any of our products in development.
-Other than for Remoxy, we have not yet selected the drug dosages nor finalized the formulation or the system design of any of our pharmaceutical systems, including our SABER-Bupivacaine, TRANSDUR-Sufentanil, Memryte and CHRONOGESIC, and we have limited experience in developing such products.
+Other than for Remoxy, we have not yet selected the drug dosages nor finalized the formulation or the system design of any of our pharmaceutical systems, including POSIDUR, TRANSDUR-Sufentanil, TRANSDUR-Bupivacaine, our second ORADURopioid, Memryte and CHRONOGESIC, and we have limited experience in developing such products.
 We may not be able to finalize the design or formulation of any of these pharmaceutical systems.
 In addition, we may select components, solvents, excipients or other ingredients to include in our pharmaceutical systems that have not been previously approved for use in pharmaceutical products, which may require us to perform additional studies and may delay clinical testing and regulatory approval of our pharmaceutical systems.
 Even after we complete the design of a pharmaceutical system, the pharmaceutical system must still complete required clinical trials and additional safety testing in animals before approval for commercialization.
-See "We must conduct and satisfactorily complete required laboratory performance and safety testing, animal studies and clinical trials for our pharmaceutical systems before we can sell them."
 We are continuing testing and development of our pharmaceutical systems and may explore possible design or formulation changes to address issues of safety, manufacturing efficiency and performance.
 We may not be able to complete development of any pharmaceutical systems that will be safe and effective and that will have a commercially reasonable treatment and storage period.
-If we or our third-party collaborators are unable to complete development of SABER-Bupivacaine, TRANSDUR-Sufentanil, Remoxy, Memryte, CHRONOGESIC or other pharmaceutical systems, we will not be able to earn revenue from them, which would materially harm our business.
+If we or our third-party collaborators are unable to complete development of POSIDUR, TRANSDUR-Sufentanil, TRANSDUR-Bupivacaine, Remoxy, our second ORADUR-opioid, Memryte, CHRONOGESIC or other pharmaceutical systems, we will not be able to earn revenue from them, which would materially harm our business.